wuqinqiang/easycar/README.md

 ## Features

-#### Supports both protocol and transaction mode mixing
+**Supports both protocol and transaction mode mixing**

 In a set of distributed transactions, each RM can use a different transport protocol (HTTP/gRPC) and transaction mode ( TCC/Sage...), so it allows a mix of RM protocols and transaction modes.

-### Support for concurrent execution of transactions
+**Support for concurrent execution of transactions**

 Supports concurrent execution in layers.
 The participating RMs are layered by the set weights, and RMs in the same layer can be invoked concurrently, and the next layer is processed after one layer is finished.
-On this basis, when an RM has a call error, then the next layer will not be executed and the whole distributed transaction needs to be rolled back.

-### Service Registration and Discovery
+**Service Registration and Discovery**

-### Client-side load balancing
+Currently supports etcd.

+**Client-side load balancing**

 **Support**：